Lizzie Strasser – Hi, Vanessa, it’s great to have the chance to talk to you! So, to begin, why did you choose to write using a pen name?

-LS – Would you say that, compared to other genres, you have write your characters differently for crime fiction?
+LS – Would you say that, compared to other genres, you have to write your characters differently for crime fiction?

 So, from that perspective, crime has to be pacy, have a lot happening and have higher stakes for characters that you care about.
 It’s an exciting genre to write, as you never know what’s going to happen!

 LS – That’s some really useful advice.
 To wrap up, could you tell us a little about your own books?

-V – Of course!
+VFO – Of course!
 The Cat Connolly series is a trilogy.
-The first one is called Little Bones, and it starts off with Cat – our 24 year old detective — attending what she thinks is a routine break, but she discovers a baby’s bones that have been hidden in the hem of a wedding dress.
+The first one is called Little Bones, and it starts off with Cat – our 24-year-old detective — attending what she thinks is a routine break, but she discovers a baby’s bones that have been hidden in the hem of a wedding dress.

 The second book in that series is called In Deep Water, and that’s recently come out both in Ireland and the UK.
 Cat’s best friend, Sarah-Jane Hansen, goes missing and Cat discovers a trail that leads her to an international human trafficking ring.

 Two students from Trinity College are killed in very different circumstances — in what appears to be a hit-and-run and a suicide — but there’s a lot going on below the surface.
 It also takes Cat’s own story and her relationship with her DI a step further.

 LS – Thank you very much, Vanessa!
 It’s been fantastic to get an insight to your writing process, and you’ve given us some great advice.

-V – Thank you!
+VFO – Thank you!